 Daytime: call Facilities 507-786-3280

-General Instructions if there is a Spill, Injury, or Emergency:1.
+General Instructions if there is a personal Injury or chemical Spill:1.
 Get Help!

 2. Stay with Victim

 3. Public Safety & EMTs

 - Flush the wound with tepid running water to remove any possible chemical contaminants.
 Do not assume that the cut is clean.

 - For a cut on a gloved hand: